phil-opp/blog_os/blog/content/edition-2/posts/09-paging-implementation/index.es.md

 date = 2019-03-14

 [extra]
+# Please update this when updating the translation
+translation_based_on_commit = "1132d7a3835dc6c0b3fd8f6b45c9295a9bc1f837"
 chapter = "Gestión de la Memoria"

 # GitHub usernames of the people that translated this post